 Robbie Wraith biography

-Robbie Wraith left school at 16, and went to study in Italy at the invitation of Pietro Annigoni.
+Robbie Wraith left school at 16, and went to Italy to study painting drawing and fresco with Pietro Annigoni.
 Since then he has had thirty three one-man exhibitions in Britain, Europe, China and the USA.
 He has work in the collection of HM The Queen as well as more than 40 pictures in the private collection of HRH The Prince of Wales, and also in the Royal Collection Windsor, The Vatican, Chatsworth, The National Trust,The Honourable Society of the Middle Temple, Oxford and Cambridge Universities, Eton College, The MCC, Shell International, Blarney Castle, Fondazione Fremantle Florence, Hoares Bank, – and many others.

 A long list of distinguished portrait sitters includes Her Majesty The Queen, The 11th Duke and Duchess of Devonshire commissioned by HRH The Prince of Wales, The Archbishops of Canterbury and York, The Rt.
 Hon The Lord Judge as Lord Chief Justice, Nelson Mandela, (drawn while accompanying HRH The Prince of Wales on his official visit to South Africa, Swaziland and Lesotho), Roger Waters (Pink Floyd), Sir Roger Penrose O.M., for the Royal Collection Windsor – and many others.